 City Hall is located at 17160 SW Upper Boones Ferry Rd., Durham, Oregon 97224

-HISTORY: The City is named for Alonzo Durham who operated saw and flour mills on Fanno Creek from 1866-98.
-Many of the big trees in the area were planted in the early 1900’s by the Pilkington Nursery.
-The City was incorporated in 1966 by residents who were concerned that their residential areas would become industrialized.
-The original intent was to maintain only the residential zoning.
-However, state land use requirements necessitated the addition of other zoning.
-Currently, the City has no retail zoning and consists primarily of residential and office park zones with smaller zones for multi-family housing and industrial use.
-Durham's population in 1970 was 410; in 2004, the official population is 1400.
+The City is named for Alonzo Durham who operated saw and flour mills on Fanno Creek from 1866-98.
+In the early 1900’s, the Pilkingtons established a nursery in Durham.
+Many of the big trees in the area were planted by the Pilkington Nursery.
+The City was incorporated in 1966 by residents who were concerned that the area would become industrialized.

-ABOUT THE CITY GOVERNMENT: With an annual budget of $2.4 million, the City of Durham operates on a low fixed property tax rate of $.49/$1000 for general services.
+With an annual budget of $2.4 million, the City of Durham operates on a low fixed property tax rate of $.49/$1000 for general services.
 Bonds issued for a property acquisition in 1999 added an average $1.50/$1000 to property tax bills until the year 2018.
-City operating overhead is kept low by having only two full-time employees (including the City Administrator) and contracting with neighboring municipalities for police, building, health and public works services.
-The City also has a contract City Planner, a contract City Engineer and a part-time City Attorney.
-Both private and public agencies are used for the maintenance of City parks and streets.
+City operating overhead is kept low by having only two employees and contracting with neighboring municipalities for police, building, health and public works services.
+The City has a contract City Planner and a contract City Engineer.
+Both private companies and public agencies are used for the maintenance of City parks and streets.